The-Foreigners/The-Foreigners.github.io/objectives.md

     - Dragon Scale Mail
       - Do we equip a hero?
       - Contact high-end shops (Christof's Curiosities)
-        - Request for bids
+        - Request for trades or a silent auction
-        - Silent auction
   - Hirelings:
     - See Serpent Queen below.
     - Messenger service (Any equipped with sending stones/animal messengers?):